-HumanityConnect! is a GEEKS’ that initiative recognizes the need for refugees, disaster communities and displaced persons to have access to available, affordable internet connectivity and solutions in order to leverage technologies that ensure protection, education, health, self-reliance, community empowerment, and sustainable solutions.Learn More
+HumanityConnect! is a GEEKS' initiative that recognizes the need for forcibly displaced person (including refugees and disaster communities) to have access to available, affordable internet connectivity and solutions in order to leverage technologies that ensure protection, education, health, self-reliance, community empowerment, and sustainable solutions.Learn More

 CommunityConnect! is GEEK’s award-winning initiative which received strong support from the satellite and connectivity communities and which is designed to drive and inspire a global policy effort to close the digital divide, to accelerate satellite broadband connectivity to the estimated 4.2 billion people who do not have the benefit of internet access, and to help meet the UN Sustainable Development Goals.Learn More

 Geeks Without Frontiers has developed an open infrastructure initiative called DigOnce! a plan to accelerate the deployment of fiber optic networks.
 DigOnce! will speed the creation of gigabit villages around the world.
-90% of fiber optic cost are related to digging the trenches for laying the fiber optic cabling.
-The vision of the DigOnce! initiative allows for the installation of empty fiber optic conduits (the plastic pipes that fiber is later "blown" or "pulled" through) as roads are expanded and built.
+85% of fiber optic cost are related to digging the trenches for laying the fiber optic cabling.
+The vision of the DigOnce! initiative allows for the installation of empty fiber optic conduits as roads are expanded and built.
 Learn More

 Connectivity is the Revolution!